isomerpages/moe-rivervalleyhigh/_our-curriculum/Talent Development/Science Leaders Academy.md

 permalink: /our-curriculum/Talent-Academies/sla/
 description: ""
 third_nav_title: Talent Development
+variant: markdown
 ---
 ## Science Leaders Academy

+The Science Leaders Academy (SLA) is a key pillar of scientific development at RVHS, nurturing students who have a passion for scientific inquiry and innovation, as well as leveraging science and technology to create value for society.

+From

-The Science Leaders Academy (SLA) nurtures creative and innovative leaders in science and technology.
+creative and innovative leaders in science and technology.
 It provides learning, research and leadership opportunities for our high ability students who show a strong interest and passion in science, through three programmes:

 **(a) Young Scientists @ Work Programme**<br>
 Through internships that are at least three months long, students learn first-hand the work of scientists and experience research at laboratories of tertiary institutions, research institutes and industrial establishments.